dferber90/jest-transform-css/README.md

 # jest-transform-css

-A Jest transfomer which enables importing CSS into Jest's `jsdom`.
+A Jest transformer which enables importing CSS into Jest's `jsdom`.

 **If you are not here for Visual Regression Testing, but just want to make your tests work with CSS Modules, then you are likley looking for https://github.com/keyanzhang/identity-obj-proxy/.**